-The practice manager told us that health promotion was a priority for the practice because of the nature of the treatment carried out at the practice.
+One of the principal dentists told us that health promotion was a priority for the practice because of the nature of the treatment carried out at the practice.
 They encouraged staff to actively promote good oral health to patients.

-A practice magazine was given to all patients with complex information on orthodontic treatment.
+Leaflets were given to all patients with complex information on orthodontic treatment.